-- Scrub gear with a stiff-bristled brush to remove all organisms.
-Thoroughly brush small crevices such as boot laces, seams, net corners, etc. - Immerse equipment in 140° F or hotter water.
-If necessary, weigh it down to ensure it remains immersed. - Soak in 140° F or hotter water for a minimum of five minutes.
+Step 1.
+Scrub equipment with a stiff bristled brush to remove all organisms, mud, debris, etc. Thoroughly brush small crevices such as boot laces, seams, net corners, etc. and rinse.

+Step 2.
+Immerse equipment in 50°C (122°F) or hotter water for 30 minutes.
+Weigh equipment down if necessary.
+Maintain the water temperature at 50°C (122°F) for the duration of the 30-minute soak.